Impact at KTH

 There are several benifits for KTH to work with Impact, for example:

-KTH has been working with impact since 2012.
-That same year KTH performed the research evaluation RAE2012 in which impact and engagement was included.
+KTH has been working with impact as a term since 2012.
+That same year, KTH performed the research evaluation RAE2012 in which sections on impact and engagement were included.
+In 2019-2022, KTH is conducting a new RAE in which impact continues to have an important role.

-The work with impact was supported by Vinnoa between 2013 and 2017.
+The Impact project was supported by Vinnoa between 2013 and 2017.
 As of 2018 the project is finance by KTH.

-KTH's work with impact is coordinated by Johan Blaus , project manager at KTH Business liaison.
+KTH's work with impact is coordinated by Johan Blaus , whereas the overall responsibility lies with the project steering group.
+It consists of:

-Each shool has one or more impact leaders.
-The impact leader is respoinsible for the strategic work at his or her school.
-Several schools also have one or two communicators involved in the project.
+Each of KTH's five school has at least one impact leader.
+The impact leader is responsible for the strategic work at his or her school.
+Each school also have at least one school communicators connected to the project.